LuigiGalluccio/GPU-Accelerated-XOR-Analysis-Efficient-Image-Differencing-with-CUDA/README.md

-# CUDA XOR Image Comparison
+# GPU-Accelerated XOR Analysis: Efficient Image Differencing with CUDA

 ## Overview
 This project implements an image comparison tool using CUDA.
 The program performs pixel-wise XOR operations on two grayscale images after binarization, highlighting differences in the output.